course-details-portlet

 Learning methods and activities

 Lectures, excursions and exercises.
+All four exercises must be approved in order to attend the exam.
 The course will be given in English if students not speaking Norwegian are attending.

 Compulsory assignments